 When making recommendations about measures for the Child Core Set, MAP considered the relationship between the selected measures and those contained in the Adult Core Set.
 Though the two measurement programs are separate, both CMS and States regard them as working together to provide an overall picture of quality within Medicaid and CHIP.
 Additionally, MAP's 2014 review of the Adult Core Set noted this inter-relationship.
-Comments noted that alignment efforts for the Medicaid quality reporting programs also advances alignment and harmonization of measures being used across states.

 Alignment of measures across the programs is especially apparent when considering the quality of the continuum of the prenatal, maternity, and postnatal care of mothers and infants.
-Perinatal measures have a large presence in the Child Core Set and three others are contained in the Adult Core Set (i.e., elective delivery, antenatal steroids, and postpartum care rate).
+There is a large presence of perinatal measures in the Child Core Set and three others are contained in the Adult Core Set (i.e., elective delivery, antenatal steroids, and postpartum care rate).
 This accurately reflects the longstanding importance of Medicaid in providing health coverage to low-income women and babies.
 MAP discussed the need to further explore health outcomes of the mother/child dyad, specifically how a mother's health and healthcare affects that of her child or children.

 Alignment is important on other planes as well.
-MAP discussed the synergies that arise when measures are shared across the physicianlevel EHR Incentive Program, better known as Meaningful Use, and the National Committee for Quality Assurance's (NCQA) HEDIS® measure set for health plans.
+MAP discussed the synergies that arise when measures are shared across the physician-level EHR Incentive Program, better known as Meaningful Use, and the National Committee for Quality Assurance's (NCQA) HEDIS® measure set for health plans.
 Overlap with HEDIS is especially helpful for states with a significant presence of managed care in their Medicaid delivery systems because the collection of common measures can satisfy multiple program reporting requirements.